 Income Inequality Complexity in Yogyakarta Province: Poverty-Growth-Inequality Triangle Nexus

-Abstract: Income inequality has been reported as an economic factor that might hinder the economic development process of a country.
-In general, Indonesia’s Gini ratio has been found at a low level for almost a decade yet there is one province that surprisingly surpasses the Gini national standard which is Yogyakarta Province.
-The government of Yogyakarta Province still needs to pay more attention to reducing income inequality.
-Therefore, this study aims to analyze income inequality complexity in Yogyakarta Province using the Poverty-Growth-Inequality Triangle model approach.
-The data is collected from five cities of Yogyakarta Province from 2010 to 2021.
+Abstract: It has been observed that income inequality is an economic element that may impede a nation's economic development.
+In general, Indonesia's Gini ratio has remained low for nearly a decade, although one region, Yogyakarta Province, unexpectedly exceeds the national average.
+The provincial government of Yogyakarta must focus more on reducing income inequality.
+Therefore, this study employs the Poverty-Growth-Inequality Triangle model approach to investigate the complexity of income inequality in Yogyakarta Province.
+The data is collected from five cities in Yogyakarta Province from 2010 to 2021.
 For the quantitative study, a Simultaneous Equation Model analysis with three iterations of least squares is performed.
-The results show that income inequality is not correlated with economic growth or poverty.
-In the income inequality model, education and the district minimum wage have a significant impact on income inequality.
-Therefore, local governments are advocated to evaluate policies aiming to reduce income inequality through education system improvement, equally in district minimum wage and economic growth, and efficiency in the use of fund allocation related to reducing income inequality.
+The results indicate that there is no correlation between income disparity and economic growth or poverty.
+According to the model of income inequality, education and the district minimum wage have a significant impact on income inequality.
+Therefore, local governments are advocated to evaluate policies aimed at reducing income inequality through education system reform, parity in district minimum wage and economic growth, and efficiency in the utilisation of income inequality-related funds.

 Keywords: Income Inequality; Economic Growth; Poverty